 8. Check and update legal disclaimers

 Just like other business tools, a website requires regular maintenance and check-ups.
 Make sure that your website maintenance plan has gone through every check-up there is.
-Also, ensure that your website developer and web hosting provider is in constant communication with you, in case you need an upgrade.
+Also, ensure that your digital marketing agency website developer and web hosting provider is in constant communication with you, in case you need an upgrade.